pinterest/gestalt/docs/markdown/ios/buttontoggle.md

 ---
 title: ButtonToggle
 description: The ButtonToggle is a larger alternative to selection components such as [Checkbox](/android/checkbox), [RadioButton](/web/radiobutton), and [Switch](/android/switch).
-It enables users to choose between two states: selected or unselected.
+It enables users to choose between two states - selected or unselected.
 fullwidth: true
 ---